pacharanero/child-health/README.md

 # child-health
-A Ruby Gem for calculating important medical child health parameters such as growth charts and BMI-centile
+A Ruby Gem for calculating important medical child health parameters such as growth charts and BMI-centile.

+**IMPORTANT**: This library does not yet use interpolation to enable it to return accurate centiles in between the 2-week spacings of the standard data in the UK90 LMS and WHO data tables.
+Therefore you should not rely on this gem in its current form to make clinical decisions.

 This gem can be used from the command line (eg for testing/evaluation of the gem) and also in other Ruby programs.
 The centile code has been abstracted out from the Clinical Calculator API, in order to make the code more reusable.